datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

   - ensures that incremental changes can be implemented in an agile manner
   - minimizes risk of erroneous deployments damaging an ecosystem

-Building upon the knowledge you just acquired reading the above section :ref:`node-config-4-2` is should now be obvious to you that Sesam advocate working in a CI/CD workflow.
+Building upon the knowledge you just acquired reading the above section :ref:`node-config-4-2` it should now be known to you that Sesam advocate working in a CI/CD workflow.
 In order for you to carry out said workflow you need to know just how Sesam enables this.
 To start off explaining this, you should know about the :ref:`sesam-cli-4-1` and `GIT <https://git-scm.com/>`_.
 GIT is a free and open source distributed version control system (VCS) and is the recommended VCS when setting up the CI/CD workflow in a Sesam project.